 - 1. Write a letter to the screening agency saying what facts are wrong.
 The more detail you give, the better.
 For example, if an eviction in the report does not belong to you, tell them where you lived when the eviction was filed.
 Keep a copy of your letter. - 2.
 The agency must check every fact you say is wrong.
 They cannot charge you for doing this.
-They must fix your report and take out facts they cannot prove within 30 days of getting your letter. - 3.
+They must fix the report. - 3.
 The agency can refuse to check if you do not give them enough information.
 They have to tell you if they refuse to check.
-Then send another letter giving them more details.
+Then send another letter giving them more details. - 4.
+When the agency is done checking, they have to give you a copy of your new report or tell you they did not find any mistakes. - 5.
+You can have the tenant screening agency send the fixed report to all landlords who got the one with mistakes in it in the last 6 months.

-- 4. When the agency is done checking, they have to give you a copy of your new report or tell you they did not find any mistakes. - 5.
-You can have the tenant screening agency send the fixed report to all landlords who got the one with mistakes in it in the last 6 months. - 6.
-If you disagree with the investigation, you can add a "dispute statement" to your report.
+6. If you disagree with the investigation, you can add a "dispute statement" to your report.
 In the statement, you say why you disagree with facts in the report.
 The agency has to send this statement to new landlords.
 If you ask, they also have to send it to any landlords who got your report in the last 6 months.